 A “To-Do” list is a requested widget for the Widgets app.
-There was apprehension to create this gizmo, as Apple already has one in the Notification Center.
+There was apprehension toward creating this gizmo, as Apple already has one in the Notification Center.
 And yet, why don’t I use it?
-So, I looked at it.
+So, I took a better look at it.
 I was surprised to discover the limitations.
-Even though the Reminders app is a permanent resident on my macOS Dock, I don’t really use it — not the Widget, not the App.
+Even though the Reminders app is a permanent resident on my macOS Dock, I don’t really use it — not the widget, not the app.
 Is this something that can be fixed by Photics?

 Apple is a two-trillion dollar company.
 How can one guy on Staten Island compete?
 Surprisingly, there’s plenty of opportunity here.
 After testing out Apple’s Notification widget, the lack of functionality was shocking.
 I couldn’t expand the information on a specific reminder.
 Clicking an item merely launches the Reminders app.
 The list in the widget didn’t even update properly.
 I added a bunch of new items, but only the two previous items were displayed.

 My new “Groceries” items were not showing.
 But even if I added new items to the original “Reminders” list, nothing happened.
 Part of my hesitation was wondering if it was worth the effort.
 Why bother creating a “To-Do” list when Apple already has a Reminders widget?
 Well, now I know.

 While future development is not guaranteed, here are features for the “Reminders” widget that are being considered…